 Since the release of ChatGPT in late 2022, adoption has picked up at a pace few expected.
 As of May 2025, the field has matured with several powerful models now in widespread use:

-Across sectors — from software to finance to healthcare — businesses are exploring how to integrate these tools into their workflows.
-Some are automating routine documentation.
+Across sectors from software to finance to healthcare, even businesses are exploring how to integrate these tools into their workflows.
+Some are automating routine tasks.
 Others are building internal copilots.
 Some are still just experimenting.
 But the interest is real, and it’s spreading.

 This blog gives a grounded overview of generative AI as it stands today.
 It looks at: